esamattis/react-zorm/README.md

 #### `UseZormOptions`

 -   `onValidSubmit(event: ValidSubmitEvent): any`: Called when the form is submitted with valid data
-    -   `ValidSubmitEvent#data`: Zod validated and parsed data
+    -   `ValidSubmitEvent#data`: The Zod parsed form data
     -   `ValidSubmitEvent#target`: The form HTML Element
     -   `ValidSubmitEvent#preventDefault()`: Prevent the default form submission
 -   `setupListeners: boolean`: Do not setup any listeners.
 Ie. `onValidSubmit` won't be